zitadel/zitadel-charts/README.md

 ## What's in the Chart

-By default, this chart installs:
-- A highly available ZITADEL deployment.
+By default, this chart installs a highly available ZITADEL deployment.
-- A highly available and secure CockroachDB statefulset.

 ## Install the Chart